vanheeringen-lab/gimmemotifs/docs/installation.rst

 Here, the hg19 genome and accompanying gene annotation will be downloaded from UCSC to the directory ``$HOME/genomes/hg19``.
-This works for all genomes supported by UCSC.
+This should work for all genomes supported by UCSC.

 Index a genome
 ~~~~~~~~~~~~~~